Undulate ray

-The undulate ray (Raja undulata) is a species of ray and cartilaginous fish found in the Mediterranean and East Atlantic from southern Ireland and England to the Gulf of Guinea.
+The undulate ray (Raja undulata) is a species of skate and cartilaginous fish found in the Mediterranean and East Atlantic from southern Ireland and England to the Gulf of Guinea.
 It is found in areas with mud or sand, and may occur as deep as 200 m, though it prefers shallower depths.
 It is considered endangered due to overfishing.

 Description

 The undulate ray features a disc-shaped body, triangular in the front and near-circular in the rear, and dermal denticles developed as spines for protection.
 Median spines are scattered in adults, regular on young.
 The males have one lateral row each side, whereas the females have three.
 The eyes are medium-sized and followed by spiracles.
 The mouth is on the ventral surface and is slightly arched, followed by the five pairs of small gill slits.
 Tail is as long as body, and has two well separated dorsal fins near its end, usually with two spines between them.
 The colouring of the dorsal surface varies from light brown to citrine or grey, with darker waved bands and numerous small white patches.
 Snout and margins are frequently clearer with dark spots.
 The underside is creamy-white with a greyish margin.
 It typically weighs about 10 lb, but can reach to as much as 22.13 lb and 100 cm in length.